Your feet need proper care and attention every day to keep you walking comfortably.

 There are as many different opinions on types of boots, socks, anti-friction methods and dressings as there are reasons for going on camino.
-Good outdoor shops should be able to advise you or come to one of our Practical Pilgrim days or visit the office to talk to experienced pilgrims.
+Good outdoor shops should be able to advise you or visit the CSJ office to talk to experienced pilgrims.
 You can also check out Ivar Rekve’s Pilgrim Forum for footcare discussions.

 27 Blackfriars Road, London SE1 8NY, United Kingdom.